Cheese-Curd/Basic-Python-Console/README.md

 `sounds` - is **Windows exclusive**, it enables beeping

+`sleeps` - is if you want unnecessary waits, Python can be fast, but sometimes it's *too* fast

 ### App Name

 `name` - is the application name, it's for the app window title and it's the name that gets printed when you open the app